Arindo-Mudiare/Youtube_video_playlist_app_react16/README.md

-A web based dynamic video playlist application built using react 16 and redux assisted by the You Tube API
+A web based dynamic video playlist application built using react 16 assisted by the You Tube API
 * npm install
 * npm start